As we continue to work through our cozy life reset this year, keep in mind that creating a cozy life will look different for each family.

 Make Your Home Cozy

-I also am including a brief page to help you think through how you want your home to look and feel.
+There is also a worksheet page to help you think through how you want your home to look and feel.
 There are no right or wrong answers as you will see.
-The “right” answer is making your living space into a home that brings greater peace, understanding, and joy to you and your loved ones.
+The “right” answer is making your living space into a home that brings greater peace and joy to you and your loved ones.
 How that looks may vary widely among everyone reading this.

-The key is finding what works for you.
+The key is finding what works for your situation.

 Oh my gosh, I am so with you on the lighting!
 I have always preferred lamps with incandescent lightbulbs vs overhead lights, fluorescent lights or the new lightbulbs (which seem fluorescent to me).
 Another one of my quirks is that I really don’t like having lights on during the day, and only do so when it’s really too dark to see much.